68th Street–Hunter College station: Station layout

 Both platforms have their original brown and yellow mosaic trim line with "68" friezes on it at regular intervals.
 Where some tiles have degraded and fallen off, the wall is painted in matching colors.
 Below the trim line are mosaic name tablets reading "68TH STREET-HUNTER COLLEGE" broken onto two lines in white seriffed lettering on blue with a gold and green border.
 On small sections of the platforms on either ends, where they were extended in the 1950s, there are blue trim lines with "68TH ST" white lettering printed on them.
 Midnight blue I-beam columns run along both platforms at regular intervals with alternating ones having the standard black station name plate in white lettering.
+Fixed platform barriers, which are intended to prevent commuters falling to the tracks, are positioned near the platform edges.
 Both platforms have emergency exits from the lower level express tracks.

 Toward the south end of the platforms are two stairs leading to the only mezzanine in the station.
 It has been renovated with stainless steel fare control rails and features red accent stripes in the IND style.
 Old wall lights exist but are not functional.
 The waiting area inside fare control has windows that allow a full view of the platforms and tracks.
 The northern half of the station without the mezzanine has very high ceilings.

+Two glass mosaic artworks, Tempestuous Terrain and Liminal Location by Hunter College professor Lisa Corinne Davis, are installed at the station as part of the MTA Arts & Design program.
+The Liminal Location mural is split into two sections.
+Both artworks consist of painted and engraved pieces of glass, which depict lines winding through a multicolored field.
+These decorations were intended to resemble a map.